bmesesan/Lidar-Scanner-for-static-scenes/Readme.md

 2. A desktop application has been designed to collect the information from the sensor.
 3. A data processing application takes the acquired measurements and calculates the Cartesian coordinates of each pixel based on the parameters of the scan.

-Check the abstract and results secitons of the diploma documment for more information.
+Check the abstract and results sections of the Licenta_Bogdan.docx documment for more information.